Bassadin/Informationssysteme-INM2/Task_01/docs/documentation_a01.md

 - How to measure bottlenecks?
   - IntelliJ's profiler seem pretty neat
 - Why aren't `MERGE INTO KEY(pk)` or `REPLACE INTO` or `INSERT IGNORE` speeding up things?
+- I'd like to add delta times to each "Elapsed Time" log, but without var, it's a pain